Design/Synthesis

 1) MOFs for fluorescence sensing and encapsulation of hazardous organic/inorganic pollutants:

-Figure 1. (a) Challenges in developing new LMOFs; (b) Explored N-donors; (c) & (d) representative depictions of sensing and adsorption application of LMOFs.
+Figure 1. (a) Challenges in developing new LMOFs; (b) Explored N-donors; (c) & (d) representative depictions of sensing and adsorption application of CPs/MOFs.

-Leaching of heterogeneous catalysts in aqueous, non-aqueous or organic solvents has been a significant challenge before the material scientists for since long.
-Considering the thermal and chemical stability as well as the presence of supramolecular unsaturated sites on our prepared materials has motivated us to explore their utility as heterogeneous catalysts (Figure 2).
-A few important results are presented below:
+The leaching of heterogeneous catalysts in aqueous, non-aqueous, or organic solvents has been a longstanding challenge for materials scientists.
+Given the thermal and chemical stability, as well as the presence of supramolecular unsaturated sites on our prepared materials, we were motivated to investigate their potential as heterogeneous catalysts (Figure 2).
+Some notable results are presented below:

-3) MOFs/CPs for Photonics Applications: Singlet Fission, Triplet Fusion and Quantum Information Science (QIS): (Unpublished work)
+3) MOFs and Macrocycles for Photonic Applications: Singlet Fission, Triplet Fusion and Qubits: